DimitarNestorov/Son-of-Grab/README.md

-# SonOfGrab
+# Son of Grab

 <p align="center">
 <img src="Screenshot.png" width="894" alt="Screenshot">
 </p>

-SonOfGrab demonstrates the CGWindow API to grab the contents of arbitrary sets of windows.
+Son of Grab demonstrates the CGWindow API to grab the contents of arbitrary sets of windows.

 The core of this sample are 5 methods on the Controller class, described below.